lucacros/2324_Projet2A_PedaleGuitare/README.md

-# Here you are in the 🛠️ Hardware Sector
+# Here you are in the 🛠️ Hardware Section
 You will find all specifications and things to re-create it.
 Enjoy your reading !
 (Camille L)💡